eubinecto/12-rules-for-life-summary-for-mendable/chapters/rule_2_treat_yourself_like_someone_you_are_responsible_for_helping.md

+# Rule 2 - Treat yourself like someone you are responsible for helping

-# Care for yourself with the same tenderness you would a loved one.
+> 💡 Care for yourself with the same tenderness you would a loved one.

 If your dog was sick and the vet prescribed it medication, you wouldn’t second-guess the doctor and leave the prescription unfilled would you?
 And yet, one-third of people ignore the medical prescriptions they’re given by doctors, which begs the question: why do we take better care of our pets than ourselves?